Coronavirus Universal Credit & Benefits

-Shops' phrasing and promotional language hypnotises us into thinking most costly is best.
+The phrasing and promotional language used in shops hypnotises us into thinking most costly is best.
 While the packaging looks more opulent, look beneath to the actual product you're getting and sometimes you won't be able to tell the difference.

 Supermarkets separate their products into different categories, using loaded language to give you the choice of how 'luxury' or 'basic' you want to be.

-To fight back and save big, by try the Downshift Challenge.
+To fight back and save big, try the Downshift Challenge.
 The theory is simple:

 Try dropping one brand level on everything.
 Then see if you can tell the difference.
 If not, stick with the cheaper one.

 The next time you shop, swap one of everything to something just one brand level lower.
-So if you usually buy four cartons of Tesco's own-brand orange juice, this time buy three of those and one Tesco Everyday Value.
-If you use luxury aloe vera shower cream, drop to Asda's own brand.
+So if you usually buy four cartons of Tropicana orange juice, this time buy three of those and one of Tesco's own brand.
+If you use branded aloe vera shower cream, drop to Asda's own brand.